OpenVisualCloud/Media-Transport-Library/README.md

 ### 1.2 Architecture

-The Intel® Media Transport Library leverages DPDK (Data Plane Development Kit) EAL (Environment Abstraction Layer including the memory and core management) to implement a highly efficient, real-time, and low-latency media transport solution.
+The Media Transport Library leverages DPDK (Data Plane Development Kit) EAL (Environment Abstraction Layer including the memory and core management) to implement a highly efficient, real-time, and low-latency media transport solution.
 This software-based media transport stack enables deployment on edge and cloud environments using COTS hardware.

 The library incorporates a virtual data path backend layer, designed to abstract various NIC implementation and provide a unified packet TX/RX interface to the upper network layer.
 It currently supports three types of NIC devices: